proycon/homepage/content/home/about.md

 I am **Maarten van Gompel**, also known as **proycon** on the internet.
 Welcome to my homepage where I share some of my work and interests.
 I live in Eindhoven, the Netherlands, with my boyfriend Hans and our dog Jaiko.
-I am a research software engineer (just a fancy word for computer programmer) in the field of Natural Language Processing at the Radboud University, in
+I am a research software engineer (just a fancy word for computer programmer) in the field of Natural Language Processing at the KNAW Humanities Cluster and at Radboud University (Nijmegen).
-Nijmegen.

 I am very passionate about both languages and technology, and especially those areas where they meet!